 Of Tiger’s fifteen major titles (majors being the Key Performance Indicator that is typically used as the main barometer of success in professional golf) fourteen of them came between 1997 (winning his first US Masters) and 2008 (a third US Open).
 Fourteen majors in eleven years mean he was averaging more than one per year during the glory years.

 And then came the decline by his standards …

-Only he will really know what contributed to the fact that he went from more than a major a year to none for the following 10 years.
-Theories-a-plenty suggests a combination of ageing, injuries, improved opponents and non-golfing scandals meant that between 2009 and 2018 his trophy cabinet did not continue to fill up at quite the same rate as per the previous decade.
+Only Tiger will really know what contributed to the slide in his form.
+He went from more than a Major a year to none for the following 10 years.
+Theories-a-plenty suggests a combination of factors.
+Maybe ageing, injuries, improved opponents and non-golfing scandals or a combination?
+Between 2009 and 2018 his trophy cabinet did not continue to fill up at quite the same rate as per the previous decade.

-The above graph is very telling in many ways but probably the most meaningful takeaway from a performance psychology point of view is this notion of success as defined by who and what – as mentioned earlier.
-I work 1-on-1 with dozens of professional golfers who love to have Tiger’s trophies from 2010 – 2018 where he managed “only” 9 tour victories (and no majors).
-In other words, like some much in sports psychology, comebacks are all relative.
+The above graph is very telling in many ways.
+For me, the most meaningful takeaway is this notion of success as defined by who and what – as mentioned earlier.
+I work 1-on-1 with dozens of professional golfers who would love to have Tiger’s trophies from 2010 – 2018 where he managed “only” 9 tour victories (and no majors).
+In other words, like so much in sports psychology, comebacks are all relative.